 2. Remove “References Available Upon Request”

-If they want references, they’ll ask for them!), and use the extra space to add a detail about your abilities or accomplishments.
+If they want references, they’ll ask for them!
+Use the extra space to add a detail about your abilities or accomplishments.

 3. Delete the Resume Objective